Eliminate bad passwords in your organization

 Whenever a new password is changed or reset for any user in any tenant in Azure AD, the current version of the global banned password list is used as the key input when validating the strength of the password.
 This validation results in much stronger passwords for all Azure AD customers.

 Cyber-criminals also use similar strategies in their attacks.
 Therefore Microsoft does not publish the contents of this list publicly.

 Custom banned password list

-Some organizations may want to take security one step further by adding their own customizations on top of the global banned password list in what Microsoft calls the custom banned password list.
-Enterprise customers like Contoso could then choose to block variants of their brand names, company-specific terms, or other items.
+Some organizations may want to improve security even further by adding their own customizations on top of the global banned password list in what Microsoft calls the custom banned password list.
+Microsoft recommends that terms added to this list are primarily focused on organizational-specific terms such as:

 The custom banned password list and the ability to enable on-premises Active Directory integration is managed using the Azure portal.

 Password spray attacks and third-party compromised password lists